-This recipe is from Louise Conn who works as a distillery host and ambassador on Islay.
-Originally from Glasgow, she first had wild garlic pesto at the hands of Mark Williams @markwildfood of Galloway Wild Foods when they were out and about on the island with bartender guests of the distillery.
-She says she believes in using flavour to reconnect to nature, and took inspiration from Mark in that, and in the matter of hazelnuts, though the recipes differ… Thanks Louise!
+This recipe was originally published in April 2020, and was contributed by Louise Conn who was a distillery host and ambassador on Islay.
+Originally from Glasgow, she had first had wild garlic pesto at the hands of Mark Williams @markwildfood of Galloway Wild Foods when they were out and about on the island with bartender guests of the distillery.
+She believes in using flavour to reconnect to nature, and took inspiration from Mark in that, and in the matter of hazelnuts, though the recipes differ…

 100 grams of wild garlic